Thewbi/armos/Lesson01_Assembler/README.md

 make will not run any recipe and it will speed up the build that way.
 The idea is only perform rules if prerequisits have changed.

-On a more concrete level, prerequsist are assembly files, outputs are object files.
+On a more concrete level, prerequisits are assembly files, outputs are object files.
 Also the kernel extraction from .elf can be formulated as a make rule.
 The qemu emulator can be started using a phony target.
 A phony target has no prerequisits.